fjulian79/libcli/README.md

 # libcli
-A simple and generic command line interface with a small footprint for bare metal embedded projects.
+A simple and generic command line interface with a small footprint designed for bare-metal microcontroller systems.
+While primarily intended for standalone embedded applications, it could also be integrated into an RTOS-based environment.
+The library is designed for use with the PlatformIO build system and the Arduino framework.

-Never the less it shall provide some convenience features known from Linux shells like command repetition or some vt100 control sequences.
+Despite its lightweight nature, libcli aims to provide convenience features commonly found in Linux shells, such as command repetition and basic VT100 control sequences.

 ## Optional configuration file
 Instead of changing settings in cli.h you should add a file called cli_config.h and set the constants to the needed values.
 Here is a example on how this file might look like: